jcampbell05/fastlane-ci-demoapp/README.md

 # fastlane-ci-demoapp

 This repo serves as a boilerplate example for a Fastlane ci app.
-Use this to setup and configure your Fastlance ci server.
+Clone this repo to serve as a starting point for the setup and configuration of your Fastlance ci server.

 ## Getting Started